evobe/evobe/Study Info/azure.md

 advantages - lots of deployment options, integrations into github, networking, azure devops etc., a little like putting code on an IIS machine
 **creating a web app** - have to choose where to publish it from, code, container, static web app, what kind of runtime stack you're using, language and version (.net, java, php, etc some are cross platform (what os it can be run on) some are not), region and zone redundancy, different compute plans for pricing are avail. *deployment screen* - can add continuous deployment for ease of deployment, just enable and connect to github, there are rules and filters available for setup too, *networking* - is pretty simple - access public network or allow internal networking access

-**managing a web app** - once made under deployment slots can see the web app, can use like an A/B test can send some traffic to one and some to another or can swap which is production and which is not.
+**managing a web app** - once made under deployment slots can see the web app, can use like an A/B test can send some traffic to one and some to another or can swap which is production and which is not.  web apps can only be associated with app service plans in the same region (app service plans = the compute resource underlying the app)

 - *deployment center* shows where the source code is coming from, sftp, github, bitbucket, etc.
 - *configuration* - application settings allow for variable breakout in the code, sensitive values can be stored here, an api key or something like that. connection settings allow for the same with database settings. can mount files to be used on the app also, very similar to IIS settings,